Injury Claim Deadlines After a Car Accident in Texas

 - If the accident victim is a minor (under age 18), the two-year clock typically does not start until the minor’s 18th birthday.
 They would then have until their 20th birthday to file a lawsuit.

-- If the defendant (at-fault party) leaves Texas for some time after the accident, the time they are out-of-state usually does not count toward the two years.
+- If the defendant (at-fault party) leaves Texas for some time after the accident, the time they are out of state usually does not count toward the two years.

 - If the accident victim is of “unsound mind” (mentally incapacitated) at the time of the accident, the deadline clock may not start until after their mental capacity is restored.